-Note: If a building has no AirInfiltrationMeasurement elements in the HPXML document, the house is assumed to not be air sealed.
+If AirSealing is found, the enclosure of the house is assumed to be air-sealed.

-3.3.7 Comments
+3.3.6 Comments

 The hpxml-hescore translator allows passing through comments.
 Since there's no equivalent way to communicate this information in HPXML under the Building node, the translator will look for a specifically named element in extension of Building: